MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-register-new-vendors.md

 3. In the **Select a template for a new vendor** window, choose the template that you want to use for the new vendor card.
 4. Choose the **OK** button.
 A new vendor card opens with some fields filled with information from the template.
 5. Proceed to fill or change fields on the vendor card as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

+> [!NOTE]
+>   If you do not know the invoicing address that will be used for every invoice from a vendor, do not fill in the **Pay-to** field.
+Instead, choose the pay-to vendor number after you have set up a purchase quote, order, or invoice header.

 The vendor is now registered, and the vendor card is ready to be used on purchase documents.